The Overlap Gap Property limits limit swapping in the QAOA: Summary of known theorems

-In the follow up work of \cite{Basso_2022}, they generalize this result to show that QAOA's performance for the $q$-spin model is equivalent to that for Max-$q$-XORSAT on any large girth $D$-regular hypergraphs in the limit $D\rightarrow \infty$. \begin{theorem}[Theorem 3 of \cite{Basso_2022}] Let $ \nu_p^{[q]}(\boldsymbol{\gamma},\boldsymbol{\beta})$ be the performance of QAOA on any instance of Max-$q$-XORSAT that has an underlying $d$-regular, $q$-uniform hypergraph with girth $> 2p+1$ as given in \cite{QAOAspinglass}.
+The first equivalence between spin glass and MaxCut for the QAOA was shown in \cite{QAOAspinglass}, where the performance of the QAOA at depth $p$ on the SK model as $n\rightarrow \infty$ is equal to the performance of the QAOA at depth $p$ on MaxCut problems on large-girth $(D+1)$-regular graphs when $D\rightarrow \infty$.
+In the follow up work of \cite{Basso_2022}, they generalize this result to show that the QAOA's performance for the $q$-spin model is equivalent to that for Max-$q$-XORSAT on any large girth $D$-regular hypergraphs in the limit $D\rightarrow \infty$. \begin{theorem}[Theorem 3 of \cite{Basso_2022}] Let $ \nu_p^{[q]}(\boldsymbol{\gamma},\boldsymbol{\beta})$ be the performance of the QAOA on any instance of Max-$q$-XORSAT that has an underlying $D$-regular, $q$-uniform hypergraph with girth $> 2p+1$ as given in \cite{QAOAspinglass}.
 Then for any $p$ and any parameters $(\bs{\gamma,\beta})$, we have